The Rainwater Harvesting System Process

-Here is an in-depth look at the process of rainwater harvesting as the primary source of water in a residential application.
+This article takes an in-depth look at the system process of rainwater harvesting as the primary source of water in a residential application.

 The basic principles of rainwater harvesting are rather simple, catch rainwater, store it, use it.
 But there are components, details, and processes that are critical to the success of a rainwater harvesting system.

 What do I mean by a successful system?